shanhuiyang/TypeScript-MERN-Starter/README.md

 We have already extended this project from MERN to MER**R**N, where the additional R stands for [ReactNative](https://facebook.github.io/react-native/).

-In next period of time (Before Feb 1st 2020), we will working on:
+In next period of time (Before Feb 1st 2020), we will work on:

 - Better documents.
 - Use types as many as possible.